Manchester-Boston Regional Airport evacuated following bomb threat

 MANCHESTER, N.H.
 (WHDH) - The Manchester-Boston Regional Airport in New Hampshire was evacuated early Tuesday morning following a bomb threat, officials said.

-The terminal building was evacuated as a precaution around midnight as law enforcement, security and K-9 teams conducted a sweep, according to airport officials.
+The terminal building was evacuated as a precaution around midnight as law enforcement, security, and K-9 teams conducted a sweep, according to airport officials.

 They announced around 1:30 a.m. that employees and passengers were returning to the building and operations were back to normal.

-Some passengers were stuck on their planes on the tarmac until they got the all clear.
+Some passengers were stuck on their planes on the tarmac until they got the all-clear.

-“We landed and then the pilot send a message there was a bomb threat and that we were gonna wait until security clear the airport, so we wait for an hour and half,” one passenger said.
+“We landed and then the pilot sent a message there was a bomb threat and that we were gonna wait until security clear the airport, so we wait for an-hour-and-a-half,” one passenger said.

-Another added, “We circled for awhile because everything was shut down and then they allowed us to land and we sat on the tarmac for a long while.”
+Another added, “We circled for a while because everything was shut down and then they allowed us to land and we sat on the tarmac for a long while.”

-The passengers added that they had a difficult time getting a ride to their final destinations because no rideshare vehicles or taxis were available.
+The passengers said they had a difficult time getting a ride to their final destinations because no rideshare vehicles or taxis were available.

 (Copyright (c) 2021 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)